TomLingham/scripts/README.md

 ### Babel

 Configured with React, Styled Components, and as the Typescript parser.
+It will also copy a script for including babel register in various run scripts into `./scripts/babel.js`.

 ### Editor Config